Rising Sun, Maryland: Geography

 Rising Sun is located at 39°41′58″N 76°3′47″W (39.6994, -76.0630).

 According to the United States Census Bureau, the town has a total area of 1.27 sqmi, of which 1.26 sqmi is land and 0.01 sqmi is water.

 Politics

 The current mayor is Travis Marion.
-The state senator for this area is Jason Gallion and the local delegates are Mike Griffith and Teresa Reilly.
+The state senator for this area is Jason C. Gallion and the local delegates are Mike Griffith and Teresa E. Reilly.

-Rising Sun is a largely conservative town having voted republican in every election since 2000.
+Rising Sun is a largely conservative town, having voted Republican in every election since 2000.
 Approximately 60% of the population is registered Republican.

 Transportation

 Roads are the primary method of travel to and from Rising Sun.
 The most prominent highway serving Rising Sun directly is U.S. Route 1, which skims the northwest edge of town.
 Heading south, US 1 heads across the Conowingo Dam on its way towards Baltimore, while to the north, US 1 enters Pennsylvania on its journey towards Philadelphia.
 Other highways which pass through Rising Sun include Maryland Route 273 and Maryland Route 274.
 Maryland Route 276 passes just outside the town limits.